dataiku/dss-visual-edit/docs/sample-project-company-resolution.md

 ### Webapp Setup

 As you can see in the datasets above, comparing company names can work in some cases but not all (e.g. "TheFacebook" and "Meta").
-We set up a data editing webapp to have a human assign matches that the machine couldn't find.
+We set up a Visual Edit webapp to have a human assign matches that the machine couldn't find.

 <iframe src="https://www.loom.com/embed/d28df84ca26b49a2a25f802c92cfbb5e" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>